ml-research-clustering/meta-analysis/README.md

 3) Consolidation of meta-data;
 4) Submission to MATILDA: https://matilda.unimelb.edu.au/matilda/login

 To facilitate the control of the execution of the algorithms, we divided the datasets in 7 groups: gaussian, ellipsoidal, small, medium, large, github and OpenML.
-This classification differs from the categorization in the text of the paper (Gaussian, Ellipsoidal and Multiple Shapes).
+This classification differs from the paper categorization (Gaussian, Ellipsoidal and Multiple Shapes).

 Obs.: Parameters used can be consulted in the reference: https://doi.org/10.3390/a14030095